 2. Rubber Gloves

-Cat hair has an affinity to fabrics around the house.
-The hair will easily stick to curtains, couch upholstery, or any other fabric in the house.
+Cat hair has an affinity for fabrics.
+The hair will easily stick to curtains, couch upholstery, or any other fabric.
 To deal with cat hair on fabrics, follow the steps below:

 Step #1: In spray bottle, dilute your preferred fabric softener and with water.